fogeljonathan/DwellersOfTeuban/README.md

 # DwellersOfTeuban
-Julia Project In Development.
-Fully-playable Settlers of Catan Clone, named after its creator Klaus Teuber.
-Aims to combine intelligent AI and a GUI to create a more engaging and user-friendly environment than currently available in the open-source space.
+Julia Project No Longer In Development.

+Dev(s) has decided to create the project in another language, for distribution purposes.
+Julia (1.7) is yet to have a consistent and streamlined way to compile to a .exe, which is a goal of the project.